 Instafloss is a slightly different take on the very popular water flosser product, which I have been covering for some time here at Electric Teeth.

-In the sections below I give my initial thoughts and reactions based on previous testing of similar products, and explain in detail what Willo is and how it works.
+In the sections below I give my initial thoughts and reactions based on the previous testing of similar products and explain in detail what Willo is and how it works.